agihil/course-catalog-canonicity/README.md

 12 study programs were obtained that way.

 ### Selection
 The initial idea was to select degree programs.
 The parameters used were the type of degree and whether or not it was a teacher training course.
-For Germany, it was also taken into account whether it was a former East German or West Germany.
+For Germany, the federal states were also taken into account.
-In order to scrape a course catalog, you have to familiarize yourself with its structure.
-Since this takes some time, it quickly became clear that it would make more sense to scrape all courses of a university in the field of NDL (modern German literature) if you have already familiarized yourself with the structure, instead of keeping the respective course of study as an additional limiting parameter.
+In order to scrape a course catalog, one has to familiarize with its structure.
+Since this takes some time, it quickly became clear that it would make more sense to scrape all courses of a university in the field of NDL (modern German literature), instead of keeping the respective course of study as an additional limiting parameter.
 Therefore, the lists of study programs were reduced to lists of universities.
 For Germany, three universities were selected from the former East German states and three from the former West German states (Berlin was included in both groups).
 If a university from a federal state was selected, the other universities from this federal state were removed from the list so that no federal state would be represented by two universities.
 Two universities were selected for Austria and one for Switzerland.
 The random selection was repeated for individual cases if there was no online course catalog that met the criteria (see below: Scraping).